awslabs/aws-solutions-constructs/source/use_cases/aws-custom-glue-etl/README.md

 This use case implements an example using the Kinesis Data Streams Glue Job construct.

+> **Note:** This use case is designed to be built and deployed into your account from your local environment using the AWS CDK Toolkit (or CLI).
+For information on the toolkit and how to install and configure it, please see the [guide](https://docs.aws.amazon.com/cdk/latest/guide/cli.html).

+> **Note:** To ensure proper functionality, the AWS Solutions Constructs packages and AWS CDK packages in your project must be the same version.

 ## Architecture

 The application architecture uses a custom ETL job defined in AWS Glue that takes in data from Amazon Kinesis Data Streams to